 Despite credit card details being a commonly typed input on e-commerce sites, and despite the fact that they only constitute a small part of the overall amount of typing users have to do during the checkout flow, our 11 years of testing checkout flows reveal that the 3-5 credit card form fields are by far the most complex and error-prone input during checkout.

 During years of large-scale checkout testing we observe that when test users run into issues in the credit card interface, for example due to an unclear field label or error message, the recovery rate for credit card fields is lower than any other checkout input.
 In essence, even a slight ambiguity or a lack of assisting features for the credit card fields can result in a surprisingly high degree of abandonments — abandonments that can be prevented with reasonably low-cost investments.

 Despite the importance of the credit card interface, our benchmark reveals that 70% of the largest e-commerce sites do surprisingly little to assist their users with a smooth and error free typing of their card data.
 Indeed, 70% of e-commerce sites have a poor or mediocre “Credit Card Form” UX performance (as seen in the graph above that summarizes 600 manually audited “credit card form” UX parameters at 60 top-grossing e-commerce sites in Europe and the US).

 In this article, we’ll explore 5 “Credit Card Form” implementations that make L.L.
 Bean best-in-class and with which most other sites struggle.
-We’ll focus on some of our large-scale checkout UX research findings that directly relate to the “Credit Card Form” step, and how these implementations can be executed to avoid unnecessary issues, covering:
+We’ll show you some of our large-scale Premium checkout UX research findings that directly relate to the “Credit Card Form” step, and how these implementations can be executed to avoid unnecessary issues, covering: